Alfresco/alfresco-ios-app/README.md

 Releases
 ---

-The `master` branch is used for development of new features so it's stability can not be guaranteed.
+The `master` branch is used for development of new features so its stability can not be guaranteed.
 The current release is [available for download from the App Store](https://itunes.apple.com/app/alfresco/id459242610?mt=8).

 Alternatively, use one of the [tags](https://github.com/Alfresco/alfresco-ios-app/tags) to build from source using the latest stable version of Xcode.